 Several users reported their dog getting seriously injured after a zap.
 Despite claiming that they took the appropriate safety measures and controlled the power of the zap, users complained about serious burns and bruises, those poor things!

-The power saving feature has bugs and sometimes, would turn on even during activity and would need to be physically jerked by the user before it would come back alive.
+The power-saving feature has bugs and sometimes, would turn on even during activity and would need to be physically jerked by the user before it would come back alive.
 But that won’t be the biggest problem when your puppy runs off!

 The PetTech PT0Z1 is, as the name suggests, a more premium built collar and remote and includes chargers, cables to attach to computers and includes a mesh and a plastic mount for the collar.
 The shock on the collar is quite powerful but not too dangerous, and many users found that they didn’t need to resort to the shock after the first instance.

-In addition to good build quality, the manufacturer provides lifetime warranty and actually delivers on it, unlike many other manufacturers who often refuse to service or make the process complicated.
+In addition to good build quality, the manufacturer provides a lifetime warranty and actually delivers on it, unlike many other manufacturers who often refuse to service or make the process complicated.
 Delivering on promises makes for a delighted customer.

 The powerful shocks on the collar make it suitable for use on bigger and more aggressive dogs, a department where a lot of other training collars fall short.
-Even the vibrations are quite powerful and most mid-sized dogs won’t need ‘shock therapy’ in order to get them to behave.
+Even the vibrations are quite powerful and most mid-sized dogs won’t need ‘shock therapy’ to get them to behave.

 Having separate chargers for the remote control and collar means that you don’t have to waste precious time charging each separately.
 Time is money folks, and arguably more valuable when your dog is on a tear!